rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 ![The error message React yields when it discovers a disparity in the usage of hooks](/assets/hooks-cypress-and-the-fabric-of-the-universe--react-error.png)

-*For the curious: This is caused by using `MyChildComponent` by calling it directly, thus making it part of the rendering of `MyParentComponent`.
+*For the curious: This is caused by using `MyChildComponent` by calling it directly, thus making its return value directly part of the rendering tree of `MyParentComponent`.
 If you use `<MyChildComponent />` instead of calling it directly via `MyChildComponent()`, React will create a new context with its own "memory cells", so the error won't happen.
 While this certainly mitigates the error happening in practice, the systemic problems I lay out, especially those around learning these concepts, still persist.*

 ## Pattern mismatch - expected "functions" but got "hooks" instead